How does the adage go? With age comes … new ways to save on taxes.

 There is no maximum age for contributing to a Roth IRA, either, although contributions to this type of account are not deductible on your tax return.
 Instead, you instead get to withdraw the money tax-free, provided that you otherwise follow the IRS rules for Roth accounts.
 (With a traditional IRA, withdrawals are considered taxable income.)

-To learn more about these two types of accounts, check out “Which Is Better — a Traditional or Roth Retirement Plan?”
+To learn more about these two types of accounts, check out “8 Ways to Maximize Your Traditional or Roth IRA.”

 5. Spousal contributions to traditional IRAs

 While you can contribute to an individual retirement account (IRA) only if you have earned income such as wages, that can be your spouse’s income.

 This means a working spouse can help a non-working spouse save money in a retirement account, as we detail in “7 Secret Perks of Individual Retirement Accounts.”